 What does it mean to say that a clavichord is fretted?
 It means that – for part of the compass, anyway – more than one note is obtained from the same pair of strings.
 The tangents of two or more adjacent notes strike the strings at different distances from the bridge, producing different notes.
 This works in exactly the same way as the frets on a guitar or lute, hence the term.

-On most of my clavichords, no more than two adjacent notes are fretted together (see below for the one exception).
+On most of the clavichords that I have made, no more than two adjacent notes are fretted together (see below for the one exception).
 Each natural note has its own pair of strings, which in some cases is shared with an adjacent accidental note: I call this diatonic fretting.

 Strictly speaking, any kind of fretting will place some limitations on what you can play, since it is not possible to sound the linked notes at the same time.
 Occasionally you may have to curtail a note by lifting the finger before it has sounded for its full value: very occasionally you may have to omit a note altogether.
 But with diatonic fretting, such problems are rare.